mseitzdev/MS_Portfolio/readme.txt

    - Clear browser cache and hit refresh.
 _______________________________________________________________________

-Desired Features:
+To Do:

 - Add website display settings, first add an option to disable/change the background, then maybe a light mode.
 Use cookies/sessions + PHP.

 - Need to add different titles for each page, PHP allows this easy.

-- Add website Logo - Shows up in the tabs on browser
+- Add small ver website Logo - Shows up in the tabs on browser.
 _______________________________________________________________________

 Bugs & Issues: